microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirectoryRoleMember.md

 This example retrieves the members of the specified role.

-- `ObjectId` parameter specifies directory role ID.
+- `-ObjectId` parameter specifies directory role ID.

 ## Parameters